GameChangerCloud/doc-gamechanger/_tabs/what-is-gamechanger.md

 title: What is GameChanger Cloud ?
 ---

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;GameChanger Cloud is a development platform which aimsto quickly generate, develop, & deploy fully Cloud compliant applications & infrastructure, using GraphQL as entry point.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;GameChanger Cloud is a development platform which aims to quickly generate, develop, & deploy fully Cloud compliant applications & infrastructure, using GraphQL as entry point.
 By using GameChanger Cloud, you can easily generate a full project, with both server and client sides, by simply passing a GraphQL schema to its graphiql interface and selecting which technologies to use for the client side.